SlabyLol/SilvFox/README.md

 7. Double-click **setup_silvfox.bat**.
 8. Enter your OpenAI API key (if not already set).
 9. The server will start automatically and your browser will open.

+##INFO
+This is a free use for all DO NOT SELL IT ITS COPYRIGHT BY SlabyLol Get the OpenAI API key from Owner @SlabyLol

 ## Project Structure